Documentation Index

 Prev Next

-NOTE: As of 10/1/2019, we are reporting a defect which may cause issues for customers who have multipart objects having zero-length part.
+NOTE: As of 10/1/2019, we are reporting a defect that may cause issues for customers with multipart objects containing a zero-length part.
 We are working to resolve that in an upcoming release, but you may see an error:-

 mceclip0.png

-UPDATE : As of 1/21/2020 Quest has a patch available (defect ID - RR-109835) to resolve this issue.
-Please reach out to Quest Support to request a download link.
+UPDATE: As of 1/21/2020, Quest has a patch available (defect ID - RR-109835) to resolve this issue.
+Reach out to Quest Support to request a download link.
 The GA release of this fix will be available later this year.

 mceclip0.png